This is an open question to especially college volleyball coaches, but potentially also to professional volleyball coaches.

 Serve & Pass routines

-It is regular practice in the Lone Star Conference (NCAA Division II, mostly Texas) for visiting teams to do 30 minutes on-court prior to the match.
-Generally, this is done in the hour prior to the 60-minute match countdown.
-For example, if the match is at 6pm, the visiting team might do a session from 4:00 to 4:30.
-Some teams look to do them earlier in the day.
+While I coached there, it was regular practice in the Lone Star Conference (NCAA Division II, mostly Texas) for visiting teams to do 30 minutes on-court prior to the match.
+Generally, this happened in the hour prior to the 60-minute match countdown.
+For example, if the match was at 6pm, the visiting team might do a session from 4:00 to 4:30.
+Some teams looked to do them earlier in the day.

-One of the other conferences in our area has a specific arrangement.
-The home team gets 75 minutes before match start to 60 minutes (so 15 minutes).
-The visiting team then gets 60 minutes from the start to the 45 minute mark.
-After that it’s shared until the 19 minute mark when the 4-4-5-5-1 begins.
+One of the other conferences in our area had a specific arrangement.
+The home team got 75 minutes before match start to 60 minutes (so 15 minutes).
+The visiting team then got 60 minutes from the start to the 45 minute mark.
+After that they shared until the 19 minute mark when the 4-4-5-5-1 begins.

 These sorts of arrangements are not unusual in my experience.
-It was the same way when I coached in the Ivy League.
+It was the same way when I coached in the Ivy League and in the Big South (both Division I).
 No doubt this sort of thing happens all over the country.
 When I coached in Sweden, we did a serve & pass session on home match days.
 For Saturday matches, it happened in the latter morning, with team lunch to follow (we played at 2:00 or 3:00).
 Visiting teams didn’t usually have time, though there was never an issue with jumping on the court before the 60-minute countdown started if the home team wasn’t on the court.

 Serve & Pass, then full team warm-up?